kklepper/jekyll-now/_posts/2018-02-24-Workaround-for-shells-without-LINENO.md

 WinSCP is my window to my Linux workhorse on the same network, which is booted from a stick with boot2docker.
 The docker containers I work with don't live in virtual machines like Vagrant, but rather more production-like on a separate machine.

-For example, this might be the command which is executed automatically via PuTTY Configuration to open a mysql session to my master engine and main database:
+For example, this might be the command which is executed automatically via PuTTY Configuration to open a mysql session to my master engine `m1` and main database `ci4`:

     docker@boot2docker:~$ /path_to_your_script/mysql_start.sh ci4